arviz-devs/preliz/paper/paper.md

 ![Roulette method.\label{fig:figure_2}](figures/figure_2.png)

-One of the main goals of PreliZ is to facilitate predictive elicitation, where information provided in the space of observable quantities is converted into a valid prior by a suitable learning algorithms, avoiding the need to provide direct information on the model parameters.
+One of the main goals of PreliZ is to facilitate predictive elicitation, where information provided in the space of observable quantities is converted into a valid prior by a suitable learning algorithm, avoiding the need to provide direct information on the model parameters.
 PreliZ already implements functionality for this.
-For instance, `pz.predictive_sliders` (see \autoref{fig:figure_3}) makes it easy to explore how the prior predictive distribution of an arbitrary probabilistic model changes with the prior, and `pz.ppa` (see \autoref{fig:figure_4}) is an experimental prior predictive assistant that computes priors consistent with user-made choice of prior predictive samples.
+For instance, `pz.predictive_sliders` (see \autoref{fig:figure_3}) makes it easy to explore how the prior predictive distribution of an arbitrary probabilistic model changes with the prior.

 ```python
 def a_preliz_model(a_mu, a_sigma):